This article is part of a larger series on How to Become a Real Estate Agent.

 5. Pick a Company to Work For

-In order to hold an active license in Connecticut, you must find a sponsoring brokerage to affiliate your license.
+In order to hold an active Connecticut real estate license, you must find a sponsoring brokerage to affiliate your license.
 As mentioned above, if you’ve already chosen a brokerage, you can submit the Salesperson Sponsoring Brokerage Form.
 If not, to make your choice a little bit easier, check out our in-depth guide on choosing the right real estate company to work for.
 Although there are many successful brokerages in the Constitution State, below you’ll find the top five brokerages reported for 2021*.

 Al Filippone Associates Al Filippone